A Performance Analyzer for a Public Cloud's ML-Augmented VM Allocator: Implementation of VM Placement Algorithm and System's Performance Metric

-With this description, it is easy to see how we extend DPBFR and apply it to the bin-packing heuristic in MetaOpt.
-We use binary variables to apply the quantization.
-We approximate the random (uniform) bin selection of DPBFR we enforce round-robin bin selection from the set of candidate servers: this mimics DPBFR's performance in the average case.
+\cref{sec:vm-allocator} explained how the placement algorithm, Dynamic Preferred Best-Fit Rule (DPBFR)~\cite{ishailifetime}, operates in the VM allocator.
+We use binary variables to apply the quantization, and we approximate the random (uniform) bin selection of DPBFR with another set of binary variables.
+We can also enforce round-robin bin selection from the set of candidate servers: this mimics DPBFR's performance in the average case.
 To model the worst-case operators, we can remove this constraint, which then allows MetaOpt to select the worst-case selection of servers.

-We formulate DPBFR as a feasibility problem in MetaOpt, defined by a set of constraints without an explicit objective.
+We formulate DPBFR as a feasibility problem for the VM allocator in both $H(I)$ and $H'(I')$ in \autoref{eq:bi-level}, defined by a set of constraints without an explicit objective.
 The notation used is summarized in \autoref{tab:dpbfr-notations}.